 We meet once a month, almost always on the second Friday of the month, at 7.30pm, taking it in turns to host.
-The person who hosts chooses the next book and we arrange the location of the next meeting during that meeting.
-We currently have 12 members, all living in or near to Oxford.
+The person who hosts provides dinner for everyone and also chooses the next book.
+We arrange the location of the next meeting during that meeting.
+We currently have about 12 members, all living in or near to Oxford.

 What sorts of books do you read?

 There are no rules but we've tended to stick to fiction published over the last century that has been recommended in some way to us.
 We've covered different genres including children's books (Northern Lights), Sci-Fi (A Scanner Darkly) and Crime (Motherless Brooklyn) and found that one of the delights of being part of a reading group is the chance to read novels that we wouldn't normally consider.
 See our Books We've Read page for novels we have read and for the novel we are currently reading.

 As books are selected by the meeting host there's not much point contacting us about the book you've just published and you'd like us to all buy and read: this simply isn't how books are selected by the group!